jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - ![Azure Backup Components](images/azure_backup_components.png)
   - Notes
     - Scheduled backups still run even if you shut down the virtual machine.
+    - When creating a backup, you need to ensure that the virtual machines are in the same region as the Recovery Services vault.
+    - The VM in a stopped/deallocated state only stops the virtual machine.
+Take note that Azure Backup only takes snapshots of the VM disks.
+This means that even if the VM status is running or stopped, you can still create a backup as long as the disk is attached to the VM.
 - Azure Site Recovery
   - Description
     - Azure Site Recovery service provides a solution for automating disaster recovery